Dr. Emilie Belley-Côté

 Dr. Erick Duan

-Erick completed his MD, Internal Medicine residency and Critical Care Medicine fellowship at McMaster University.
-He is enrolled in the MSc program in Health Research Methodology at McMaster University under the mentorship of Dr. Deborah Cook.
+Erick completed his Medical Degree, Internal Medicine residency and Critical Care Medicine fellowship at McMaster University.
+He is enrolled in the MSc Health Research Methodology Program at McMaster University under the mentorship of Dr. Deborah Cook.

 His research interest is the epidemiology, outcomes and treatment of Clostridium difficile infection in the intensive care unit.